leka/rules-and-tools/languages/markdown.md

 At Leka, we decided that it would be more convenient to use `.md` for everything we write.
 Our reasons are simple:

-*	no need to use Microsoft Word: a simple text editor is enough
+*	no need to use Microsoft Word: a simple text editor is enough *most of the time*
 *	speed of editing: large files are just text
-*	ease of formating: no need to find the Header 1 style in the list, you just write `##`
+*	ease of formating: no need to find the Header 1 style in the list, you just write `# Header 1`
 *	content and form are finally independent
-*	you can use your favorite `scm` to track, collaborate and manage all your precious content
+*	you can use your favorite `scm` to track, collaborate and manage all your precious documents

 Markdown is designed to be easy to write, and, even more importantly, easy to read: